sss-3333/ECS-project/README.md

 AWS setup through to a fully automated, infrastructure-as-code deployment end-to-end.

 The app itself is a client project tracker built for freelancers or small teams.
-It's deliberately minimal: no accounts, no database, one shared list — just enough to be real, without adding complexity that would compete with the actual point of the build, which was the infrastructure and pipeline around it.
+It's deliberately minimal: no accounts, no database, one shared list, just enough to be real, without adding complexity that would compete with the actual point of the build, which was the infrastructure and pipeline around it.

-**Stack:** Node.js / Express backend, vanilla HTML/CSS/JS frontend, file-based
+**Stack:** Node.js / Express backend, HTML/CSS/JS frontend, file-based
 storage.
 Docker (multi-stage, distroless, non-root).
 Terraform.
 AWS (ECS Fargate, ALB, ACM, Route 53, ECR, VPC).
 GitHub Actions with OIDC.